 - Indicated Mineral Resource in the North Zone of 559M tonnes grading 28.2% magnetite and 0.21% V2O5, with an additional 507M tonnes grading 25.98% magnetite and 0.18% V2O5 in the Inferred category.
-This has been upgraded and expanded from the 809M tonnes of Inferred Resources that were in the prior Mineral Resources Estimate.
+This resource has been upgraded and expanded from the 809M tonnes of Inferred Resources that were in the prior Mineral Resources Estimate.
 This represents a total mineral resource tonnage increase of 31% in the North Zone. - North Zone Indicated Resource potential to produce 163M tonnes of magnetite concentrate grading at least 65% Fe and 0.52% vanadium pentoxide (V2O5) - South Zone updated mineral resource includes 119M tonnes of Indicated Resources grading 25.6% magnetite and 88M tonnes of Inferred Resources grading 23.5% magnetite resources - Total Indicated Resources for both the North Zone and the South Zone are now estimated at 679M tonnes grading 27.7% magnetite and 0.20% V2O5, with the potential to produce 195M tonnes of magnetite concentrate grading at least 65% Fe and 0.52% vanadium pentoxide (V2O5).
-Total Inferred Resources for both the North Zone and the South Zone are now estimated at 596M tonnes grading 25.6% magnetite and 0.17% V2O5, with the potential to produce 158M tonnes of magnetite concentrate grading at least 65% Fe and 0.52% vanadium pentoxide (V2O5). - An updated NI 43-101 Technical Reports is to be filed on Sedar in late July 2022.
+Total Inferred Resources for both the North Zone and the South Zone are now estimated at 596M tonnes grading 25.6% magnetite and 0.17% V2O5, with the potential to produce 158M tonnes of magnetite concentrate grading at least 65% Fe and 0.52% vanadium pentoxide (V2O5). - An updated NI 43-101 Technical Reports was filed on Sedar in late July 2022.

-Based on the results from this resource update and previous work Voyager Metals is continuing to move forward to complete a Bankable Feasibility Study which is expected to be completed during Q1/2023.
+Based on the results from this resource update and previous work Voyager Metals is continuing to move forward to complete a Bankable Feasibility Study which is expected to be completed during Q2/2023.
 An infill drilling program was completed on late 2021 and base line environmental studies and other early stage work programs remain ongoing.
-An updated resource estimate is expected during Q2/2022 upon which the Feasibility Study will be based.